Joydeep279/BlackTube/README.md

 # BlackTube

-BlackTube is a sleek, JavaScript-powered video platform inspired by YouTube, built entirely with React and bootstrapped with Create React App.
+BlackTube is a sleek, JavaScript-powered video platform inspired by YouTube, built entirely with React and Tailwind with Create React App.
 It provides a simple and intuitive user interface for browsing, searching, and playing videos.

 ## Features